 There is nothing quite as quintessentially Kiwi as bringing together communities through sport.

-However, throughout the country sports clubs are struggling with a lack of funding, decreasing membership and fewer volunteers which is making the maintenance of community sports clubs increasingly difficult.
-The effects of the degradation of this core community function can be felt throughout the fabric of our communities as isolation.
+However, throughout the country sports associations and clubs are struggling with a lack of funding, decreasing membership and fewer volunteers which is making the maintenance of sports infrastructure let alone any growth in grass roots level sport increasingly difficult to manage.

-Over our 40 years of experience we have seen traditional local sports club models shift toward collective spaces.
-Beyond the building itself, this has brought together communities, across generations and locale.
-This has empowered communities by providing a key base where people come to meet, to socialise and stay connected.
+Over our 40 years of experience we have seen traditional local sports clubs and association models shift toward collective spaces.
+Beyond the building itself, this brings together communities, across generations and locale.
+This has empowered communities by providing a key base, where people come to meet, to socialise, stay active and stay connected.

-We have found that the multipurpose sports hub approach creates a number of key benefits in supporting clubs and the wider community by making it easier to:
+Through our experience with multisport, leisure and community hubs across the country, we have found that when executed with a pragmatic approach the hub model achieves a number of key benefits in supporting clubs and the wider community by making it easier for clubs and associations to:

 + Attract new members